Howe duality and dynamical Weyl group: Introduction

 for some rational functions $t\mapsto A_g(t)\in\operatorname{End}(U)$, compatible with the $T$-action on $U$ in the sense that $A_g(t)(U[\mu])\subset U[g\mu]$.
 The theory of intertwining operators developed in \cite{TarasovVarchenko2000, EtingofVarchenko2002}, which works for arbitrary simple Lie algebras, gives rise to a dynamical action of the braid group with many interesting properties, such as universal formulas for $A_g(t)|_{U[\mu]}$ as the action of an element of $U_q\mathfrak{sl}_M$ independent of $U$ and a compatibility with inclusions of Lie subalgebras, implying that $A_{s_i}(t)$ for generators $s_i$ is obtained as the image of the corresponding element of $U_q(\mathfrak{sl}_2)$ by the inclusion associated with the $i$th simple root.

 In this paper we take $U=\bigwedge V$, the direct sum of exterior powers of the vector representation $V=\mathbb C^N$ of $U_q\gl_N$, and relate the two actions of the symmetric group via quantum (skew) Howe duality.
 The classical Howe duality \cite{Howe1992} is based on the observation that on $\bigwedge(\mathbb C^N\otimes\mathbb C^M)$ we have natural commuting actions of $\mathit{GL}_N$ and $\mathit{GL}_M$ whose images span each other's commutant in the endomorphism ring.
 This implies that endomorphisms of $(\bigwedge V)^{\otimes M}=\bigwedge V\otimes\cdots\otimes\bigwedge V$ commuting with the $\mathit{GL_N}$ action on $V=\mathbb C^N$ are spanned by a commuting action of $\mathit{GL}_M$.
 There is a also a symmetric version of Howe duality, where exterior powers are replaced by symmetric powers.
-Quantum version of Howe dualities are known.
-The skew case was first considered in \cite{CautisKamnitzerLicata2010} and \cite{LehrerZhangZhang2011}.
+Quantum version of Howe dualities are known. {}The case of symmetric powers was first observed and proved by Toledano Laredo in \cite{ToledanoLaredo2002}.
+The skew-symmetric case was then considered in \cite{CautisKamnitzerLicata2010} and \cite{LehrerZhangZhang2011}.
 See \cite{Stroppel2022} for recent developments of this story.
 In Section \ref{s-3} we present an approach based on the action of the Clifford algebra which is more elementary than the categorification approach of \cite{CautisKamnitzerMorrison2014}, see Proposition \ref{p-5}.

 In particular one obtains a $U_q\gl_M$-action on $(\bigwedge V)^{\otimes M}$ commuting with the diagonal $U_q\gl_N$-action.
 The upshot is that the action of the symmetric group on $(\bigwedge V)^{\otimes M}$-valued functions by braiding matrices with spectral parameter is realized by a dynamical Weyl group action for the $U_q\gl_M$-action, after a suitable identification of spectral with dynamical parameters.
 Thus we connect the Schur with the Weyl side.
 In the limit of infinite spectral/dynamical parameter we recover the result of \cite{CautisKamnitzerLicata2010} relating braid group action with quantum Weyl group action.